bcnataly/data-analyst-portfolio-nataly/2_Project_MySQL-PowerBI/README.md

 - **Compensation:**
     - The top three highest-paying departments are engineering, services, and support.
-    - The company's average annual salary is $54,471 USD.
-Top earners make over $80,000 USD.
+    - The company's average annual salary is $54,471.
+Top earners make over $80,000.

 - **Strategic Interpretation:**
 These insights reveal a workforce concentrated in technical and client-facing roles with hybrid work as the dominant modality.
 The compensation data indicates a significant investment in key departments and identifies areas for additional equity analysis.